ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-1-google-adwords-scripts/image-4.jpg" alt="linearly separable data">

-Given that there is another row, row.hasNext() is true, so code inside of the while loop will be executed.
+Given that there is another row, row.hasNext() is true, so the code inside of the while loop will be executed.
 With Logger.log(rows.next()), the second row will be printed.

 Later, row.hasNext() will bump into the last row, namely: